Close Menu

 2. Mors – Latin word for ‘death’ (Latin)

-3. Samael – Angel of death in Hebrew traditions (Hebrew)
+3. Samael – Angel associated with death in Hebrew tradition (Hebrew)

 4. Azrael – Known as the Angel of Death (Hebrew)

-5. Vritra – Hindu demon of drought and death (Hindu)
+5. Vritra – Demon linked with destruction and drought (Hindu)

-9. Macabrus – Inspired by the macabre (Latin)
+9. Macabrus – Inspired by the word macabre (Latin)

 Names Associated with Darkness & Shadows